knikhita/CRUK/README.md

  ##Important

  ```
- For security reasons : sensitive data in env file is replaced by env.example file > QA needs to create env.json file seperatly in fixtures folder after cloning this repo.
+ For security reasons : sensitive data in env file is replaced by env.example file.
+ QA needs to create env.json file seperatly in fixtures folder after cloning this repo.
  ```

 ## Installing